Writers’ strike leaves Broadway stars to rely on their ‘live’ muscles

 “I think the theatrical community is the one artistic community that is absolutely capable of pulling off a show like this and not having it feel like, ‘Oh, I’m so scared and nervous!’" says Wayne Brady, who has been on Broadway in Kinky Boots and Chicago and will be leading a new The Wiz.
 It’s like, ‘No, this is what we do.
 This is what we do.'
 And I can’t wait to see it.”

 Ariana DeBose's second stint as host is likely to be far different from last year.
-The Academy Award winner and Tony Award nominee will be tasked with gluing it all together.
+The Academy Award winner and Tony Award nominee will be tasked with glueing it all together.

 There's plenty of time to eat up: A 2 1/2-hour pre-show on Pluto TV from 6:30-8 p.m.
 EDT hosted by Julianne Hough and Skylar Astin, and then the three-hour main event led by DeBose on CBS and Paramount+ starting at 8 p.m.
 EDT/5 p.m.
 PDT.